TuesdayB/merge-pull-request-lab/merge.md

+- ### Adding code to this project: Exercise 3
-- ### Adding code to this project: Exercise 1 -Tuesday
+- ### Adding code to this project and editing it: Exercise 1 & 3 -Tuesday
 - ### Adding code to this project: Exercise 2 -Tuesday